 Jansky had everything up and running by 1932, and he saw—and heard—a lot of radio signals from thunderstorms, both near and distant.
-Now if you’ve ever tried to listen to a radio during a thunderstorm you appreciate that lightning makes lots of sharp bursts of radio static.
-It’s tough to communicate through that.
+If you’ve ever tried to listen to the radio during a thunderstorm, you appreciate that lightning makes lots of sharp bursts of radio static, making it tough to communicate through that.

 This is a transcript from the video series Radio Astronomy: Observing the Invisible Universe.
 Watch it now, on The Great Courses Plus.

 But Jansky saw something else: a faint but persistent radio hiss that swept across the sky each day.
 His antenna couldn’t fix the precise location of the extra signal, but before long he realized that every day it was appearing a bit earlier.
 After a month, it had shifted two hours earlier.

 He thought this extra signal might be some odd emanation from the sun, but by chance, there was a partial solar eclipse in New Jersey in August 1932 and the signals did not disappear.
 After he had an entire year’s data in hand, he finally understood that the signals were coming from a fixed point in space, outside of the solar system.
 He had discovered radio waves originating from the center of the Milky Way.

 Jansky presented his work at a couple of meetings in 1933, and the news made the front page of the New York Times.